Gagravarr/HansolESS/README.md

 ## TODOs

  * Unit test parsing/extracting
- * Proper export to:
-  * Prometheus
+ * More detail in the README

 ## Exporting
 ### MQTT
-*exports everything as a single JSON message to the topic*
+By default, exports everything as a single JSON message to the topic:

 ```
 {